Sunset, Florida

 Sunset is a census-designated place (CDP) in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 15,912 at the 2020 census.
 The U.S. Postal Service uses the ZIP Codes of 33173 and 33183 for Sunset.

 Geography

-The community is located 11 mi southwest of downtown Miami at (25.705820, -80.356296).
+The community is located 11 mi southwest of downtown Miami.
 It is bordered by the communities of Kendale Lakes, Westwood Lakes, Olympia Heights, Glenvar Heights, and Kendall.

 According to the United States Census Bureau, the Sunset CDP has a total area of 3.6 sqmi, of which 0.05 sqmi, or 1.35%, are water.